cloudnativeapp/news/README.md

-# About Cloud Native Daily Digest 云原生每日新闻
+# About Cloud Native Daily Digest 云原生技术日报

 This project is inspired by https://github.com/gocn/news It is maintained by volunteer editors who are interested in latest cloud naitve tech trend.